benoitfragit/google2ubuntu/README.md

 The dictation mode let you type all word you pronouce.
 If you want to enter in the dictation mode use the dictation mode internal function.
 If you want to exit this mode just use the associated function.
 Dictation is not continue so you have to launch google2ubuntu for each sentence you want to type

 ###Modules
-In order to extand google2ubuntu very easily I've implemented a system of menu that let developers adds their own scripts in google2ubuntu.
-Besides, all modules will receive the text tha you pronouce in parameter
+In order to extand google2ubuntu very easily I've implemented a system of modules that lets developers adds their own scripts in google2ubuntu.
+Besides, all modules will receive the text that you pronounce in parameter

 ####Module's description
-A module is composed of 2 files, an executable file and a config file named "args" placed both in the same folder.
-The args file contains 2 fields:
+A module is basically, an executable file that will receive some text in argument. each module embed its configuration in your configuration file.
+Two fields are recorded for each module:

 * linker
 a vord that let us distinguish the call to the module and the parameter we have to send to this module.
 For example, if I want to configure the module google, I can choose the linker "google " because when I make a research I say: